 Blinkers with Cheater Holes

-Strips of cloth wrapped around the lower parts of the horse’s legs for support.
+Leg Wraps and Bandages are used to support and protect the horse’s legs.
+While running in a race a horse could injure Strips of cloth wrapped around the lower parts of the horse’s legs for support.
 Protection to prevent injuries to the horse’s ankles and tendons.

 Bandages are designed for the individual horse for there are different personalities of horsemen.